Max Martin: Personal life

 Martin met his wife, Jenny (née Petersson) from Mörrum, around 2000 and they married in 2011.
 The couple have a daughter, born around 2001.

 Martin lives in Los Angeles and in Stockholm.

 Songwriting and production

 Billboard Hot 100 number-one singles

-Since 1998, Martin has written or co-written 25 Billboard Hot 100 number-one hit songs (most of which he has also produced or co-produced).
-Six of these songs debuted at number one on the chart.
+Since 1998, Martin has written or co-written 28 Billboard Hot 100 number-one hit songs (most of which he has also produced or co-produced).
+Eight of these songs debuted at number one on the chart.